 This endowed scholarship is established in honor of Michelle Morse, PSU Class of 2005.
 The scholarship will be awarded to a deserving student who is a childhood studies major.
 This person would have to have overcome some type of adversity/obstacle and found childhood studies to be their calling.
 The recipient must have a minimum cumulative GPA of 3.3, a love for students and a tremendous work ethic.
 Award recipients will be selected by faculty of the childhood studies department.

 This endowment provides funds to recognize and reward student achievement in science courses.
 It is intended that all students meeting the criteria receive equal shares of the available funds.
 Awards are determined based on the following criteria.
 The student must be a full-time undergraduate, formally enrolled in Biological Science with an option in Education or Physical Science Education; have taken at least 12 credits of natural science courses at PSU; have completed the sophomore or junior year; have a grade point average in the science courses required by the major of at least 3.0 at the completion of the year for which the award is given; be a continuing student who has met the criteria upon completion of the previous school year.
-Recipients are chosen by a committee and a decision is made before the end of June of each year.
+Recipients are chosen by the biological science scholarship selection committee and a decision is made before the end of June of each year.
 No application process is required.

 This endowment funds at least one scholarship of at least $2,500 for female students majoring in elementary education.
 The scholarship is based on merit, with consideration given to financial need.
 It is further restricted to New Hampshire residents.